ammsa/django-resumator/README.rst

 =====
-Resumator
+django-resumator
 =====

-Resumator is a lightwight app to create web-based resumes.
+django-resumator is a lightwight app to create web-based resumes.
+Please visit (theresumator)[https://github.com/AmmsA/theresumator] for a django project that uses it.

 Quick start
 -----------